zentrocdot/LazyImageUpscaler/README.md

 to checked that it is more fail safe.
 The current work was quick and dirty programming.
 I need to sanitize and optimize the code.</p>

+## Outlook

+I need to take a deepler look in how ESRGAN works.
+I tried to get it run on the quickly, but this failed for the moment.
+An implementation in Python will give me further possibilities for upscaling.
+Initial tests show interesting results.

 ## Free for Contributions

 <p align="justify">Due to a lack of time, I can only develop my tools